AdrienVerstrepen/box-certificative-mario/README.md

     1) Go to the "front" directory
     2) Install the dependencies using ``npm i``
     3) Start the dev server using ``npm run dev``

+## Testing

+You will find a document explaing our test protocol in ``documentation/Test protocol.docx``